Axway/unified-catalog-integrations/bitbucket/bitbucket-extension/README.md

 The generate command will create Amplify Central resource files.
 These files will generated into either `./resources` or the directory you configured with the `--output-dir` configuration setting.

-After generating these files you can modify and upload them to Amplify Central with the `amplify central create -f=<file>` command.
+After generating these files you can modify and upload them to Amplify Central with the `axway central create -f=<file>` command.
 You'll want be sure to upload any Environment files before other generate resources.

 ```bash
 $ axway central create -h